QubesOS/qubes-doc/common-tasks/backup-emergency-restore-v4.md

     **Note:** If your backup was compressed with a program other than `gzip`, you must substitute the correct compression program.
-This information is contained in the `backup-header` file (see step 3).
+This information is contained in `backup-header` (see step 4).
 For example, if you used `bzip2`, then you should do this:

         [user@restore vm1]$ mv private.img.dec private.img.dec.bz2
         [user@restore vm1]$ bunzip2 private.img.dec.bz2

- 8. Mount the private.img file and access your data.
+ 8. Mount `private.img` and access your data.

         [user@restore vm1]$ sudo mkdir /mnt/img
         [user@restore vm1]$ sudo mount -o loop vm1/private.img /mnt/img/